jarodtaylor/fastify-mcp-server-boilerplate/docs/getting-started.md

 # Getting Started Guide

-This guide will walk you through customizing the MCP server boilerplate for common use cases.
+This guide will walk you through customizing the Fastify MCP server boilerplate for common use cases.

 ## 🎯 Common Use Cases